tailtq/gnupg-file-encryption/README.md

 # GnuPG (GPG)

+> GnuPG uses public-key cryptography so that users may communicate securely.
+In a public-key system, each user has a pair of keys consisting of a private key and a public key.
+A user's private key is kept secret; it need never be revealed.
+The public key may be given to anyone with whom the user wants to communicate.

 ### Generate Input Parameters:

 - User ID (name/email address): associate the key being created with a real person.